CASE FILE #BLPD-1980-04-04-001

 FULL CASE FILE

-The new year brought more tragedy.
-On January 4, 1981, 43-year-old Jennie Morman was found dead in her apartment, suffocated with a scarf, her face obscured by pillows.
-Perkins had been romantically involved with Morman's daughter, even fathering a child with her.
-Then, on January 23, 1981, Jerry Dean Thomas, the mother of the girl Perkins had attempted to attack, was found strangled with a hairdryer cord in her basement.
-Her murder followed shortly after she learned of Perkins' assault on her daughter.
+The violence continued on December 13, 1980, when Perkins attempted to rape another 12-year-old girl, the daughter of a neighbor.
+His attempt was thwarted, but not before he threatened to kill anyone who learned of the assault.
+On January 4, 1981, the body of 43-year-old Jennie Morman was found in her apartment.
+She had been strangled with a scarf, her face obscured by pillows.
+Perkins, who had been involved with Morman's daughter, was now a father with her.
+A few weeks later, on January 23, 1981, Jerry Dean Thomas, the mother of the girl Perkins had attempted to rape, was found strangled in her basement, a hairdryer cord wrapped around her neck.
+The chilling truth was that she had recently discovered Perkins's attack on her daughter.

 Sources